 When running in hot weather, the less clothes you wear, the better – within reason, of course.
 You'll need a lightweight pair of running shoes with a breathable upper, some fast-wicking running socks, loose-fitted running shorts, a short sleeve running top (or running vest) and potentially a hydration running backpack.
 You can get a running hat too and don't forget to put sun cream on either.

-For tracking outdoor runs, we recommend using a running watch and/or a heart rate monitor.
-Fitness trackers are also okay to use but they won't track advanced running metrics like VO2 max or cadence.
+For tracking outdoor runs, we recommend using the best running watch and/or the best heart rate monitor.
+The best fitness tracker is also fine to use but these type of devices won't track advanced running metrics like VO2 max or cadence.
 Knowing this can get you better at running and make you run faster eventually.

 Hot weather running essentials

 New for the 2020 spring/summer season, the updated On Cloudflow tones down the stiffness of the Helion foam and marries it with the best design we have seen from On Running yet.
 The Helion technology, combined with the Cloud elements, provides a running experience with great energy return and effective shock distribution.